kubernetes/test-infra/jobs/e2e_node/crio/README.md

 To change the version of CRI-O being used for a single ignition file, just copy [env.yaml](./templates/base/env.yaml) and adapt [`./templates/generate`](./templates/generate) accordingly.

+Make sure the specified cri-o version is uploaded to `https://storage.googleapis.com/cri-o/artifacts/cri-o.amd64.{{ CRIO_COMMIT }}.tar.gz`, otherwise the tests should fail.

+You can test the cri-o version change by changing [env-canary.yaml](./templates/base/env-canary.yaml) and run `pull-kubernetes-node-crio-cgrpv2-e2e-canary`.